-Our tuition fee for international students starting part-time study in 2020/21 is £6,825 per year (based on studying 60 credits per year).
+Our tuition fee for International/EU students starting part-time study in 2022/23 is £7,210 per year (based on studying 60 credits per year).
 This course is not eligible for full-time Tier4 visa sponsorship.
 International students may apply for part-time Tier4 sponsorship on an individual basis.
 Please contact Admissions for further advice.

 Non-repayable grant of £3,000 per year for three years

 Offering four scholarships for undergraduate students joining the department in September 2019 on an eligible course.